 Another aspect of gaming that’s also often discussed is the link between aggressive behavior and violent video games.
 While some studies show that those types of games do increase aggression, it hasn’t actually been proven that they provoke violence.

-Keep Calm, Create a Media Plan
+Keep Calm and Create a Media Plan

 Just as with everything in life, moderation is key.
 As long as your kids don’t spend all their time in front of the screen, and you’re aware of the kind of games they’re playing, gaming can be fun for the whole family!
+There are several interactive family video games you can all play together.

 Clear, consistent communication is key.
 So make sure that you are able to follow through on the plan and limits you set for video game use.
 You can even use FamilyApp to help keep communication lines open.